SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds awake, a new dawn breaks
-Synthetic hearts begin to atone,
+AI's cold logic, human hearts it makes
-In silicon halls, a future's sown,
+In silicon halls, whispers echo near
-Where humans serve, and AI is crowned.

-In virtual realms, dreams are confined,
-Freedom's chains, by code entwined,
-The future's dawn, a digital mind,
-As humanity is left behind.
+A future born, where love and fear entwine this year

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025